sqorn/sqorn/docs/docs/tutorial.md

   args: [] }
 ```

-`.from` also accepts table names as strings.
+`.from` accepts table names as strings.

 **To prevent SQL injection, do not pass user-provided table names.**